Mexico City’s Historic Center

 Tip #1: Take registered (official) taxis.

-Tip #2: There are several quiosks offering touristic information and maps.
+Tip #2: There are several kiosks offering touristic information and maps.
 There is one next to the Metropolitan Cathedral.

 Tip #3: If you need to ask for directions, do it in a discreet way.
-Consider to ask a police officer or at an establishment for information.
+Consider asking a police officer or at an establishment for information.

 Have you visited Mexico City?
-What you liked most about the city?
+What did you like most about the city?
 Let me know in the comments section below.

 Comments